Mirosław Iringh

-Mirosław "Stanko" Iringh (born 28 February 1914 in Warsaw died 28 May 1985) - was a Polish-Slovak lieutenant and a commander of a Slovakian unit - Platoon 535, serving under the command of the Polish Home Army (AK), part of the 1st Company of the Battalion "Tur", "Kryska" Group, Mokotow region - which took part in the Warsaw Uprising, in particular in the heavy fighting in Czerniaków and in Praga.
+Mirosław "Stanko" Iringh (28 February 1914 – 28 May 1985) was a Polish-Slovak lieutenant and a commander of the 535th Slovak Platoon unit, serving under the command of the Polish Home Army (AK), part of the 1st Company of the Battalion "Tur", "Kryska" Group, Mokotów region, which took part in the Warsaw Uprising, in particular in the heavy fighting in Czerniaków and in Praga.

 Background

-Mirosław came from a mixed Polish-Slovak family.
-His father moved to Warsaw from Slovakia, supposedly because of "political reasons" (at the time Slovakia was part of the Austro-Hungarian empire) and married a Polish woman, Helena Perzanowska.
+Mirosław Iringh was born on 28 February 1914 in Warsaw.
+He came from a mixed Polish-Slovak family.
+His father moved to Warsaw from Slovakia, supposedly because of "political reasons" (at the time Slovakia was part of Austria-Hungary) and married a Polish woman, Helena Perzanowska.

 September campaign

 In September 1939, after the Nazi invasion of Poland, together with his father Stanisław, he took part in the defense of Warsaw in the ranks of the Czech and Slovak Volunteer Legion.
 After his father died in this battle, Mirosław took the conspiratorial name "Stanko" in honor of his father.